Lora-net/LoRaMac-node/readme.md

 * General
     1. This version has passed all LoRa-Alliance compliance tests.
     2. Update the MAC layer in order to be LoRaWAN version 1.0.1 compliant
+    3. Applied to all application files the certification protocol change for LoRaWAN 1.0.1 compliance tests.
+       **REMARK**: api-v3 application files aren't updated.
-    3. Add radio RX_TIMEOUT irq clear into the irq handler.
+    4. Add radio RX_TIMEOUT irq clear into the irq handler.
-    4. Removed the end less loop from HAL_UART_ErrorCallback.
+    5. Removed the end less loop from HAL_UART_ErrorCallback.
+    6. Update of the STM32L0 HAL to version 1.6.0
-    5. Consolidated the line endings across all project files.
+    7. Consolidated the line endings across all project files.
        UNIX line endings has been choose for almost every file.
 Except the ST auto generated files which have Windows line endings.

 * LoRaWAN